Cloudy030/cs511_delta/README.md

 ## Maintenance
 Latest code is pulled from GitHub for Render deployment.
 At most two websites can be opened at once from the Render deployed link.
-The number of rows of data in the three data csv files can be increased and include data from more number of years.
+The number of rows of data in the two data CSV files can be increased and include data from more number of years.
 However, the server ability on Render should also be considered when doing such decision.

 Generate git log using the following command: